EmAiCee/abaya_store/README.md

 SHEHU ABUBAKAR BELLO >NAS/STE/21/1052 : conributed to the orders page.

-SADIQ UMMULHANEE HASSAN >NAS/STE/21/1061 : worked on the users checkout logic .
+SADIQ UMMULHANEE HASSAN >NAS/STE/21/1062 : worked on the users checkout logic .

 HAMZA ABUBAKAR >NAS/STE/21/1053 : contributed on authenticating users before having access to dashboards

 AMIR HASSAN MOHAMMED >NAS/STE/21/1063 : worked on inserting products into user's cart and delete products from carts

+BELLO UMMULKHAIRI LAWAL  >NAS/STE/21/1061 : contributed to the admin side bar and enhanced the styles to be more responsive